ptc-arena/arena-restapi-doc/Arena REST API/Endpoints/File Correction/endpoint_correct_file.md

 # POST File Correct
 /files/&lt;guid&gt;/corrections

-Creates a corrected  object.
+Creates a corrected File object.

-To correct a File, the  setting must be set to  or .
-File corrections will not be supported if the  setting is set to .
+To correct a File, the Corrections to Files Allowed setting must be set to Yes, and allow removal of original content or Yes, but don't allow removal of original content.
+File corrections will not be supported if the Corrections to Files Allowed setting is set to No.

-The  attribute can only be set to true if the  setting is set to .
+The removeOriginalContent attribute can only be set to true if the Corrections to Files Allowed setting is set to Yes, and allow removal of original content.

 Only locked Files can be corrected.